jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 Mark Kosters provided initial support and encouragement for this work, along with the [@!RFC9632] authors.
 Gavin Brown suggested using a web link instead of a simple URL string to specify a geofeed file URL.
-Andy Newton, James Gould, Scott Hollenbeck, Mario Loffredo, Orie Steele, Alexey Melnikov, Mark Nottingham, Rifaat Shekh-Yusuf, Dale R. Worley, and Dhruv Dhody provided valuable feedback for this document.
+Andy Newton, James Gould, Scott Hollenbeck, Mario Loffredo, Orie Steele, Alexey Melnikov, Mark Nottingham, Rifaat Shekh-Yusuf, Dale R. Worley, Dhruv Dhody, and Mohamed Boucadair provided valuable feedback for this document.

 # Change History